thanos-io/thanos/kube/README.md

 To run example setup:
 1. `bash kube/apply-example.sh`

-You will be know able to reach Prometheus on http://prometheus.default.svc.cluster.local:9090/graph And Thanos Query UI on http://thanos-query.default.svc.cluster.local:19099/graph
+You will be now able to reach Prometheus on http://prometheus.default.svc.cluster.local:9090/graph And Thanos Query UI on http://thanos-query.default.svc.cluster.local:19099/graph

 Thanos Query UI should show exactly the same data as Prometheus.